steveseguin/BluBerry-Backup/README.md

 - **Media Organization**: Packs media files into discs without exceeding the maximum size.
 - **Album Segmentation**: Splits large albums into smaller segments to fit disc constraints.
-- **Optimized for Google Photos exports**: Uses and stores the meta data available within Google Takeout photo exports.
+- **Optimized for Google Photos exports**: Uses the meta data available within Google Takeout photo exports.
 - **Thumbnail Generation**: Creates thumbnails for images and videos, including support for RAW image formats.
 - **HTML Gallery Generation**: Generates an interactive HTML gallery for each disc with:
   - Lazy loading of images.